-5 Conclusion
+5. Conclusion

 Understanding the GENI networks is an important step in making a good design for GENI experiments.
 We focus on the performance aspect of the GENI networks by collecting latency and bandwidth data from two experiments.
 The results from this paper are only a snapshot of the GENI networks over a short period of time.
-However, the observed behaviors and the collected performance data of the links from different categories provide helpful information for GENI experimenters.
+However, it showed the essential differences of latency and bandwidth between single-aggregate links and cross-aggregate links.
+Our contribution is that we explore the behaviors of different links over time.
+The observed behaviors and the collected performance data of the links from different categories provide helpful information for GENI experimenters.
 As more researchers and educators use the GENI network testbed, there is a growing need to better understand all aspects of GENI.

-Acknowledgments.
+Acknowledgements.
 We would like to thank Dr. Jim Griffioen for his comments on our earlier work on this topic.
 We also want to thank Mr. Hussamuddin Nasir and other members of the GEMINI project team for their help during the design and implementation of this project.